pauljickling/notes/rust/11_testing.md

 ### Unit Tests

-Unit tests test a unit of code in insolation to quickly identify if a particular function is behaving as intended.
+Unit tests test a unit of code in isolation to quickly identify if a particular function is behaving as intended.
 Conventionally these are placed in a module named tests and the module is annotated with `[cfg(test)]`.

 ### Integration Tests